rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 (*): Large deployments require [additional tuning and following of best practices](../reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md).

-Refer to RKE documentation for more detailed information on [RKE general requirements](https://rke.docs.rancher.com/os).
+Refer to the RKE documentation for more detailed information on [general requirements](https://rke.docs.rancher.com/os).

 ### Docker

-Minimum CPU and memory requirements for a [single node installation of Rancher](rancher-on-a-single-node-with-docker.md) are listed in the table below.
+The following table lists minimum CPU and memory requirements for a [single Docker node installation of Rancher](rancher-on-a-single-node-with-docker.md).

 Please note that a Docker installation is only suitable for development or testing purposes and is not meant to be used in production environments.